DimABSA/DimABSA2026/README.md

 The output should be in JSON Lines format and include the following fields.
 All textual outputs are **case-sensitive**.

 - `ID` – A unique identifier that exactly matches the input ID.
-- `Triplet` – A list of extracted triplets, where each triplet contains the following fields.
+- `Triplet` – A list of extracted triplets, where each triplet contains:
     - `Aspect` – The aspect term, which should retain the same case as in the input text.
     - `Opinion` – The opinion term, which should retain the same case as in the input text.
     - `VA` – The valence-arousal score is represented in the `V#A` format, with each value ranging from 1.00 to 9.00 and **rounded to two decimal places**.